 To extend my mental map and sense of place, I can interpret information from different types of maps and am beginning to locate key features within Scotland, UK, Europe or the wider world.
 SOC 2-14a TASK A Put up posters around your classroom with the following words: a country, a continent, not sure, south of Europe, north of Asia, between North and South America, more than fifty, more than twenty, more than one hundred.
-Stand beneath the one in response to the following questions: What is Africa?
+Ask students to stand beneath the correct poster in response to the following questions.
+What is Africa?